Tobie Goedewaagen: Later life

 On 15 December 1948, Goedewaagen was sentenced to twelve years' imprisonment, minus time served, and was stripped of his right to vote and hold office.
-He served less than four years, being released on 17 April 1952 as part of an amnesty deal.
-Banned from journalistic activities until 1965, Goedewaagen became a private tutor at the Vermazen Institute in the Hague.
-He published several works pseudonymously.
-He died in the Hague on 4 January 1980.
+He served less than four years, being released on 17 April 1952 as part of a broader amnesty policy.
+Banned from journalistic activities until 1965, Goedewaagen considered emigrating to Germany, viewing life in the Netherlands as too unpleasant.
+In 1956, he became a private tutor at the Vermazen Institute in The Hague; this quashed any intents to emigrate.
+He also published several works pseudonymously, including a German-language introduction to the Netherlands under the name Theodor Meursen in 1956.

+Through the 1960s, Goedewaagen travelled extensively as a lecturer, delivering talks to organizations such as the German Cultural Foundation of the European Spirit, the Sigrid Hunke Foundation, and the Freie Akademie.
+In these lectures, he continued to espouse Nazi views to audiences with Nazi leanings, though reframed as purely theoretical.
+Due to his continued propagation of Nazi philosophy, Goedewaagen could not readily find opportunities at mainstream lectures.
+Only in 1971 was he contracted by a mainstream publisher to write about Hegel.

+In 1970, Goedewaagen became sickly, limiting his ability to travel, and the following year he spent six months at the Preva Rehabilitation Centre.
+Though diagnosed with muscular dystrophy in 1973, he still remained active in Nazi activities in the Netherlands and wrote for the magazine of the De Wende Historical Society—an organization established by former Waffen-SS member Teunis Schaap.
+Goodewaagen began to withdraw from social activities in 1975, and lived in a series of boarding houses through the end of the decade.
+He died in The Hague on 4 January 1980.

 Family

 Goedewaagen was married twice.
 On 10 June 1919, he married Anna Bertha de Roos, with whom he had a son and a daughter.
 The couple divorced on 20 December 1928.
 On 19 June 1930, Goedewaagen married Geertruida Hendrika Johanna Vruink.
-His son Tobie became a poet, with several works published in Maatstaf in 1956.
+His son Tobie became a poet, with several works published in Maatstaf.
 In a 1970 letter, the younger Goedewaagen wrote that his father disapproved of his poems, claiming that they were too negative or failed to adhere to classical standards.